tohidhanfi20/Task-Manager/README.md

 # Task-Manager

-Welcome to Task Master Pro, a comprehensive Java application designed to manage tasks efficiently.
-This project is developed and maintained by DevOps Shack, a YouTube channel dedicated to DevOps tutorials and best practices.
+Welcome to Task Manager, a comprehensive Java application designed to manage tasks efficiently.
+This project is developed and maintained by Tohid Hanfi.

 ## Table of Contents
 - [Introduction](#introduction)